 see also : http://iuoma-network.ning.com/group/askanything for a database with questions and answers on mail-art and working here.

-The mentorlist is for 2016.
+The mentorlist is for 2019 but may need some updates in names.
 If you want on or off the list, please send the moderator an e-mail (email@example.com).
 IUOMA network is free for everybody.
 The hosting is paid with kind donations by members (see http://iuoma-network.ning.com/group/sponsorgroup)